Skip to main content

 " Kunwar Pratap."
 He smiled as she ignored it.

 " You think I am not good at sword fighting?"
-She looked offended, Kunwar Pratap had dared to pick a tease at a Rajputani's bravery.
+She looked offended.
+Kunwar Pratap had dared to tease a Rajputani's bravery.

 " You are better with words, I am best with the sword."